A review of Singapore Airlines first class from Singapore to Sydney, flying the regional Boeing 777-300ER.

 |Redemption points:||80,000 Krisflyer points (plus approx $70 SGD in taxes)|

 Singapore Airlines first class is a renowned and world-leading airline product.
 Recently, I had the opportunity to embark on a last minute weekend trip in Singapore Airlines first class, flying on the Boeing 777 300.
-A few days out, I was able to book in a first class seat for the Singapore to Sydney leg of my trip with 80,000 Singapore Airlines KrisFlyer miles (plus a nominal $70 SGD in taxes).
+My first class seat for the Singapore to Sydney leg of my trip was booked with 80,000 Singapore Airlines KrisFlyer miles (plus a nominal $70 SGD in taxes).

 Singapore Airlines first class pre departure – Book the Cook

-A few days prior to my flight, I headed to the Singapore Airlines website to pre-book my first class in-flight meal.
+A few days prior to my flight, I headed to the Singapore Airlines website to book my first class in-flight meal.
 Singapore Airlines offers an advance meal booking service for travellers in premium economy, business and first class, called Book the Cook.
 You can reserve your main course up to 24 hours before your flight from a wide selection of meals.
-The service is available from most departure ports, and the most extensive selection is available for flights departing from Singapore.
+The Book the Cook service is available from most departure ports.
+The most extensive selection of meals is available for flights departing from Singapore, but the service is available from many departure cities.

-Singapore Airlines first class dishes I’ve previously ordered include a whole lobster thermidor, prawn and chicken laksa and kyo-kaiseki (Japanese haute cuisine).
-Given I’d ordered the lobster thermidor on a previous A380 first class suites flight, I chose the delicious sounding Wagyu sirloin steak with enoki mushrooms this time around.
+Singapore Airlines first class dishes I’ve previously ordered on Book the Cook include a whole lobster thermidor, prawn and chicken laksa and kyo-kaiseki (Japanese haute cuisine).
+Given I’d sampled the lobster thermidor on a previous Singapore Airlines A380 first class suites flight, I instead chose the delicious sounding Wagyu sirloin steak with enoki mushrooms.

 Singapore Airlines first class check in and lounge access